Some people think on-page SEO is just throwing your keywords on the page.

 4. Is your page indexable?

-The best way to check if your page is properly indexed is to copy your URL and paste it into Google.
+The best way to check if your page is indexed correctly is to copy your URL and paste it into Google.

 Established pages should show up.
 If they don’t, then you need to take some additional steps.

-First, check of the page is using the “NoIndex” tag.
-Just click the “Directives” tab in Screaming Frog and select “Noindex” from the filter dropdown.
+First, check if the page is using the “NoIndex” tag.
+Then, just click the “Directives” tab in Screaming Frog and select “Noindex” from the filter dropdown.

 If it passes that test, then you need to examine your site architecture.

-Sometimes your page is buried too deep within your website and crawlers aren’t able to reach it.
+Sometimes your page is buried too deep within your website, and crawlers can’t reach it.
 This issue is most common with e-commerce websites or larger websites.

 To find out, click the “Site Architecture” tab in Screaming Frog and look under the “Crawl Depth” section.

-You want your most of your pages to be no more than three clicks deep.
+You want most of your pages to be no more than three clicks deep.

 If your page pass both of those tests, then you should use the “Fetch as Google” tool.